Setting Up a Printer in Tails¶

 Connect the printer to your Tails-booted computer via USB, then turn the printer on.

-Now, you’ll want to single-click your way through Applications ▸ System Tools ▸ Settings ▸ Devices ▸ Printers.
+Now, you’ll want to single-click your way through Applications ▸ System Tools ▸ Settings, then select Devices ▸ Printers.
 The screenshot below highlights the “Devices” section in which the printer settings can be found:

 If this is the first time you’ve tried to install a printer, the “Printers” section will look like this: